tradle/multi-hyperbee/README.md

 ### const db = new MultiHyperbee(feed, {peerDiff, [options]})

 creates a new MultiHyperbee with two single-writer hypercores:
 - **Store** - a hyperbee into which we will store objects created/changed locally or received from peers.
 This hyperbee is not replicated to peers.
-Multi-hyperbee's main goal is to keep this store in exactly the same state as store on other peers
+Multi-hyperbee's main goal is to achieve convergence, that is to keep this store in exactly the same state as store on other peers.
+This can't happen synchronously as peers are not expected to be only all the time, but eventually.
 - **Diff** - here we store all changes made locally.
 Other peers replicate this and merge each diff into their own store.
 Options included:
 ``` js